USS Slater

 USS Slater (DE-766) is a Cannon-class destroyer escort that served in the United States Navy and later in the Hellenic (Greek) Navy.
 Following service during World War II, the ship was transferred to Greece and renamed Aetos.
 Decommissioned in 1991, the destroyer escort was returned to the United States.

-USS Slater is now a museum ship on the Hudson River in Albany, New York, the only one of its kind afloat in the United States.
-As of 2020, fewer than 12 destroyer escorts survive, with Slater the only one in its wartime configuration.
+USS Slater is now a museum ship on the Hudson River in Albany, New York.
+As of 2020, fewer than 12 destroyer escorts survive, with Slater the only one in its wartime configuration and the only one afloat in the United States.
 Slater was designated a National Historic Landmark on 2 March 2012.

 USS Slater was struck by the Hudson River touring ship Dutch Apple on 10 September 2019.
-A mechanical issue aboard Dutch Apple was to blame for the collision.
+A mechanical problem aboard Dutch Apple was blamed for the collision.

 Namesake

 Frank Olga Slater was born on 19 December 1920 in Kennamer Cove, Alabama, one of twelve children of James Lafayette Slater, a sharecropper and Lenora (Morgan) Slater.
 He grew up in Fyffe, Alabama.
 He enlisted in the United States Naval Reserve on 10 February 1942.
 Upon completion of his basic training, he was transferred to the Receiving Station at Pearl Harbor, and assigned to the heavy cruiser USS San Francisco on 4 April 1942.
 On 12 November 1942 he was killed in action at his battle station during the Naval Battle of Guadalcanal.
 He was posthumously awarded the Navy Cross.